 - contacted to inform you of the next steps, depending on the support offered.

 4 Is your life in danger?

-If you feel that due to your mental health, you are at immediate risk of harm to yourself or others, please visit your GP, contact NHS 111 out of hours, or visit your local Accident and Emergency department at hospital.
+If you feel that you are at immediate risk of harm to yourself or others due to your mental health:

-If you have seriously harmed yourself, call 999 or go straight to Accident and Emergency.
+If you have seriously harmed yourself, call 999 or go straight to A&E.